Provides a pre-computed affine mapping,

 internally used to represent and evaluate linearisation information.

-information indicates for which state the offset
+The state0 information indicates for which state the offset was

 evaluated;